The Audience (band)

-The Audience is a young post-punkband from Nuremberg, Germany.
+The Audience is a young post-punk band from Nuremberg, Germany.
 In 2007, the band released their first album Celluloid on the German label Hazelwood.
 The band described its musical style as a "polymorphous potpourri of rock, punk, garage and new wave".

-Lead singer is Bernd Pflaum.
-He is supported by an eclectic rock accompaniment with a prominent presence of the organ, played by Johannes Preiss.
-Other band members are bass player Michael Arnold, guitarist Sebastian Wild and drummer Florian Helleken.
+The lead singer is Bernd Pflaum with organist Johannes Preiss, bass player Michael Arnold, guitarist Sebastian Wild and drummer Florian Helleken.

-During the Eurokeennes Festival of 2007, The Audience won the Tremplin band contest.
+At the Eurokeennes Festival of 2007, The Audience won the Tremplin band contest.
 In a review on the 3VOOR12 website, the band was praised as the "greatest revelation" of festival De Affaire as well as "absolutely promising".